davidfowl/DocsStaging/Buffers.md

 #### Processing a ReadOnlySequence\<T\>

-Processing a `ReadOnlySequence<T>` can be challenging because data can be split across multiple segments within the sequence.
-For the best performance split code in to a fast path that deals with the single segment case and a slow path deals with the data split across segments.
-There are a couple of ways of processing data in multi-segmented sequences:
+Processing a `ReadOnlySequence<T>` can be challenging since data may be split across multiple segments within the sequence.
+For the best performance, split code into a fast path, that deals with the single segment case, and a slow path that deals with the data split across segments.
+There are a few approaches that can be used to process data in multi-segmented sequences:

 - Use the [`SequenceReader<T>`](#sequencereadert)
-- Parse data segment by segment, keeping track of the `SequencePosition` and index within the segment parsed. this will avoid unnecessary allocations but may be inefficient (especially for small buffers).
+- Parse data segment by segment, keeping track of the `SequencePosition` and index within the segment parsed.
+This avoids unnecessary allocations but may be inefficient (especially for small buffers).
 - Copy the `ReadOnlySequence<T>` to a contiguous array and treat it like a single buffer:
-  - If the `ReadOnlySequence<T>` has a length less then 256 it may be reasonable to copy the data into a stack allocated buffers (using the `stackalloc` keyword).
+  - If the `ReadOnlySequence<T>` has a length less then 256, it may be reasonable to copy the data into a stack-allocated buffer (using the `stackalloc` keyword).
   - Copy the `ReadOnlySequence<T>` into a pooled array using `ArrayPool<T>.Shared`.
   - Use `ReadOnlySequence<T>.ToArray()`.
-This will allocate a new `T[]` on the heap so it's not recommended in hot paths.
+This is not recommended in hot paths as it allocates a new `T[]` on the heap.

-The below examples show a couple of commons cases for processing `ReadOnlySequence<byte>`:
+The following examples demonstrate some common cases for processing `ReadOnlySequence<byte>`:

 ##### Processing Binary Data